warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 1. An interesting topic
 2. Writing of high quality - clear & concise

-I think these two criteria are both required.
+These two criteria are both required.
 For a post like that to be created in a timely fashion, I have a sneaky third important point of focus:

 3. I have to **actually write** the post.
 And I have to do it consistently.